-- Ranking of the identified gender gaps to set priorities for policy formulation: After developing a gender assessment, you will probably have a long list of identified gender and inclusion gaps.
-You will need to prioritize or identify the main problem depending on various factors (urgency of problem for the local women and men, relation to your mandate, access to human and financial resources, links with other advocacy actions, time available, global relevance, etc.). - ✓ Developing the gender and inclusion policy vision: Once you have prioritized the main gender gaps you can address, you are ready to engage in a participatory exercise with your stakeholders to formulate a shared vision of a gender-sensitive and inclusive policy.
+- Ranking of the identified gender gaps to set priorities for policy formulation.
+After developing a gender assessment, you will probably have a long list of identified gender gaps.
+You will need to prioritize or identify the main problem depending on various factors (urgency of problem for the local women and men, relation to your mandate, access to human and financial resources, links with other advocacy actions, time available, global relevance, etc.). - ✓ Developing the gender-responsive policy vision.
+Once you have prioritized the main gender gaps you can address, you are ready to engage in a participatory exercise with your stakeholders to formulate a shared vision of a gender-sensitive and inclusive policy.
 These are statements that reason why such a policy needs to be formulated.
-Example of a vision: 'Equitable access to water, sanitation, land, technology, knowledge and decision making is central for poverty eradication, sustainable development, and for leaving no one behind.' - ✓ Developing gender-responsive and socially inclusive policy commitments: These are clear statements setting out in broad terms how a gender-responsive and socially inclusive policy vision will be achieved.
-The commitments are usually related to the mandate of the sectoral organization or line ministries (water resource, agriculture, forestry, fisheries, livestock, environment, women and children ministry, etc.) - ✓ Stating the underlying ethical principles: The formulation process of a gender-responsive and socially inclusive policy is usually guided by a number of equity and fairness principles, - such as: participation, transparency, inclusiveness, nondiscrimination, accountability, etc. - A Strategies for policy adoption and implementation: Once you formulated your gender-responsive and socially inclusive policy vision, you need to sketch some actions on how the steering committee will go further to implement the policy commitments.
-The steering committee will have to consider short and long term strategies, focusing on those which have the potential to foster changes towards gender equality and social inclusion.
+Example of a vision: 'Equitable access to land, technology, knowledge and decision making is central for poverty eradication and sustainable development.' - ✓ Developing gender-responsive policy commitments.
+These are clear statements setting out in broad terms how a gender-responsive policy vision will be achieved.
+The commitments are usually related to the mandate of the sectoral organization or line ministries (agriculture, forestry, fisheries, livestock, environment, women and children ministry, etc.) - ✓ Stating the underlying ethical principles.
+The formulation process of a gender-responsive policy is usually guided by a number of equity and fairness principles, such as: participation, inclusiveness, non-discrimination, accountability, etc. - ✓ Strategies for policy adoption and implementation.
+Once you formulated your gender-sensitive policy vision, you need to sketch some actions on how the steering committee will go further to implement the policy commitments.
+The steering committee will have to consider short and long term strategies, focusing on those which have the potential to foster changes towards gender equality.
 For instance, actions to gain male allies and support, who, in turn, can advocate for equal access to resources for all.
 Then the next step is to set up an action plan.

-3. Setting up a gender and inclusive action plan for policy validation and implementation
+3. Setting up a gender-responsive action plan for policy validation and implementation